 Additional authors on this research are Robert W.S.
 Coulter, Ph.D., M.P.H., Jordan M. Sang, M.P.H., and Christina Mair, Ph.D., all of Pitt Public Health; and Derrick D. Matthews, Ph.D., of the University of North Carolina.
 This research was supported by Department of Veterans Affairs Health Service Research and Development award CDA 14-408 and National Institute on Drug Abuse award F31DA037647.

-*News Release by University of Pittsburgh Schools of The Health Sciences: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of Pittsburgh Schools of The Health Sciences).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.